ethereum/web3.py/docs/web3.eth.account.rst

 - HSM should always be used if you need to have a private key available on a server, so-called "hot wallet"
 - HSMs are for a general use case, not just for Ethereum or cryptocurrencies, encrypting files being the most popular one
-- HSM value promise is that private key cannot be copied and thus leaked, or exported
+- HSM value promise is that private key cannot be copied and thus leaked or exported
 - HSM services often provide audit records to see what has been signed and by who

-Note that HSM does not protect against supply chain attacks, as any software running on the cloud having access to the HSM module can still sign arbitrary transactions.
-You still need to secure your server access e.g. with two-factor authentication and have audit logs of the software deployments.

-HSM services are available from [Google Cloud](https://cloud.google.com/kms/docs/hsm), AWS and others.
+HSM services are available from [Google Cloud](https://cloud.google.com/kms/docs/hsm), Amazon AWS and others.

 To use HSM private keys in Web3.py, see

 - [web3-google-hsm](https://github.com/Ankvik-Tech-Labs/web3-google-hsm) - Google cloud HSM signing for Web3.py and Ethereum

-Example:
+Example code for using Google Cloud HSM:

 .. code-block:: python